 Appointments in the unit take variable lengths of time.
 We tailor our counselling and length of visit according to individual needs.
 Because of this it can be difficult to anticipate and plan appointment times.
 Delay may happen on the day if the patient(s) before you are more complicated than expected.

 Some patients may be offered fetal testing such as amniocentesis or chorionic villus sampling (CVS).
 These tests will be fully explained and your consent obtained.
 There may be some discomfort during and after these tests so it is important to have someone with you who can take you home.

 We see patients from all over the south west and sometimes further afield.
 On occasion we will be asked to see emergency cases which can mean rearranging our appointment times on a daily basis.

-We can be contacted either via Ruth and Sharon on 01752 439792.
+We can be contacted either via Ruth and Jackie on 01752 439792.
 There is an answerphone when we are busy elsewhere but messages are listened to frequently, throughout each working day.